-“Just what I wanted!” exclaimed John Baker, who had recently become President of the National Association of Audubon Societies.
-He was speaking to Millicent Todd Bingham who had just offered him the opportunity to purchase 33 acres on the north end of Hog Island in Muscongus Bay.
+“Just what I wanted!” exclaimed John Baker, who had recently become president of the National Association of Audubon Societies.
+He was speaking to Millicent Todd Bingham, who had just offered him the opportunity to purchase 33 acres on the north end of Hog Island in Muscongus Bay.

-In spite of its success and a large body of loyal alumni, there has never been an organized group to support the camp and its programs.
-The buildings and infrastructure were inherited from a summer colony, “Point Breeze Inn and Bungalows,” which operated in the early years of this century, and they are now in dire need of refurbishing.
-There is also need for scholarship funding and money to start an endowment.
+In spite of its success and a large body of loyal alumni, there was never an organized group to support the camp and its programs.
+The buildings and infrastructure were inherited from a summer colony, the Point Breeze Inn and Bungalows, which operated in the early years of the 20th century, and by the late 1990s they were in dire need of refurbishing.
+There was also need for scholarship funding and money to start an endowment.

 The Friends of Hog Island originated in 1998 when former camp director Bart Cadbury and his wife Ginny, then-director Sam Hands, and Robbie Rubly-Burgraff reached out to past staff members, campers, student assistants, and friends of the Audubon Camp in Maine.
 Twenty-five of them, joined by then-Audubon president John Flicker, gathered at Hog Island that July to explore ways to support the camp and provide for its future welfare.
 Among the concerns the new group addressed were the need for a fulltime director, better advertising and marketing, and establishment of a fund to finance capital improvements and infrastructure renewal.